mingpapilio/Codes_Social_Conqeust/Simulations/Code/ReadMe.md

 There are four types of codes in this folder:

-1. Codes for all biological processes (S1 and S2)
+1. The biological processes (S1 and S2)
-2. Codes for generating simple inputs for simulation codes (S3 and S4)
+2. Generating inputs for simulation codes (S3 and S4)
-3. Codes for executing simulations (S5)
+3. Executing simulations (S5)
-4. Codes for plotting (S6 and S7)
+4. Plotting (S6 and S7)

 ## File execusion

-### Compiling
+### Part 1: compiling
-Both S1 and S2 file would only need to be compiled once, simulations are run by calling the compiled files and the input files.
-Compiled files are called __ca.out__ or __rd.out__, depends on the type of cooperation being modelled.
+Both S1 and S2 file would only need to be compiled once, simulations are done by calling the compiled files and the input files.
+Therefore, compiled files should be named as __ca.out__ and __rd.out__, standing for collective action and resource defense (i.e., the two types of cooperation in the paper).

 In the case of GNU compiler, the commands are: